 - [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed5.
 Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
-The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses.
-The hearing is not a review of all of the available evidence. - [7] The Respondent was hired as a subcontractor to carry out building work on an extension to a residential house under a building consent.
-The Respondent's building work included restricted building work stated by him to be foundations and a bit of framing work. - [8] The Respondent's restricted building work commenced in February 2016 and came to an end in June 2016 when the contract between the owner and the main contractor came to an end.
-A council inspector identified the Respondent as being a licensed building practitioner who was on site for inspections during this period. - [9] The Complainant has not received a record of work for the Respondent's restricted building work.
-The Respondent submitted that he did not deliberately withheld a record of work.
+The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [7] In this case the Board decided that no further evidence was required.
+If a Respondent provides further evidence or submissions the Board takes them into account.
+If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged to carry out building work on a residential dwelling under a building consent.
+Building work commenced on 1 June 2017 and came to an end on or about 31 October 2017.
+The Complainant alleged the Respondent had failed to provide a record of work for the restricted building work that he had carried out.
+Several requests were made of the Respondent.
+A record of work was not provided. - [9] The Respondent was served, in person, with the complaint on 7 December 2018.
+He was invited to respond to it.
+No response was received.